andersardo/gramps_Treemerge/README.md

 ## USE
+**Warning: Data Corruption Risk**

+Mass changes mean more potential for mangling the data.
+Back up your current tree **BEFORE** using this tool to merge.
+If something goes wrong, you will have a way to go back and start over.
+Make a Gramps XML backup.

 Start Treemerge from the tools menu ('Family Tree Processing' -> 'Merge 2 trees by matching persons')

+Possibly select matching algoritm either 'SVM' SVM-based classification matching or 'score' similar to Gramps score-based matching.
+Soundex is only used in 'score'-matching.

 Press **Match**